alloyrobotics/lerobot2mcap/README.md

 ### Expected Dataset Structure

-The converter automatically detects and supports both LeRobot v2.0, v2.1, and v3 dataset formats.
+The converter automatically detects and supports both LeRobot v2.0, v2.1 dataset formats, and has partial support for the v3 dataset format.
 Example input file structures are given below for v3 and v2.1 (very similar to v2).

 #### LeRobot v3 Format

-Multiple episodes will be concatenated into the same files, based on episode and MP4 file size limits defined in the lerobot codebase.
+Im Lerobot dataset v3.0 multiple episodes are concatenated into the same files, based on episode and MP4 file size limits defined in the lerobot codebase.
 The following file structure is an example only; the method and conditions, and recording parameters that data is collected with will dicate how many episodes are merged per file.
+It should be noted that the seperation of these files back into seperate episodes is not yet supported.
 ```
 dataset_root/
 ├── meta/